carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 {: .language-groovy }

-This will print the location of the working directory using the bash environment variable variable `PWD`.
+This will print the location of the working directory using the bash environment variable `PWD`.

 Another alternative is to use a `shell` statement instead of `script` which uses a different syntax for Nextflow variable: `!{..}`.
 This allow enables you to use both Nextflow and Bash variables in the same script.